The Zimbabwe Pavilion at the 61th International Art Exhibition, La Biennale di Venezia, marks Zimbabwe’s eighth participation.

 How long does the Venice Biennale last?

-The Biennale spans six months annually, from April until November, alternating between art and architecture each year.
+The Biennale spans approximately six months annually, from May until November, alternating between art and architecture each year.

 Tickets

-Tickets and guided tours for the 60th International Art Exhibition are purchasable online only.
-Special early bird prices are available until March 21, 2024, offering discounted rates for various ticket types and guided tours.
+Tickets and guided tours for the 61st International Art Exhibition are purchasable online only at www.labiennale.org.
+Early bird prices are available offering discounted rates for various ticket types and guided tours.

 Services for the Public